jdemuynke/jdemuynke.github.io/interests/brasilian_music.md

 <img class="ui image" src="/images/cartola.jpg">
 </div>

+What fascinates me the most with Brazilian music is its universally recognised beauty that wins everyone's heart, while it is constructed upon very rich, even complex harmonies and rhythmic patterns.
 Brazilian music is an endless universe which I'll continue to explore during countless years in my new duet and draw my inspiration from with humility...

 <div class="one wide column">
   <img class="ui centered medium image" src="/images/guitar.jpg">